-After trucks protesting vaccination requirements and other COVID-19 regulations temporarily blocked the busiest border crossing between the United States and Canada by trucks protesting COVID-19 restrictions on Tuesday, Canadian MPs voiced growing concern about the economic impact of disruptive rallies.
+Following the temporary closure of the busiest border crossing between the United States and Canada by trucks protesting COVID-19 restrictions on Tuesday, Canadian MPs expressed concern about the impact of disruptive rallies.

-The protests are also causing a stark ideological divide among Canadians.
-And, according to at least one survey, many Canadians are concerned that political unrest in the United States may spill over into their own nation.
+The protests have also created a significant ideological split among Canadians.
+According to one poll, many Canadians are anxious that political unrest in the United States would spill over into their own country.

-According to Public Safety Minister Marco Mendicino, who called the Ambassador Bridge between Detroit and Windsor, Ontario, “one of the most vital border crossings in the world,” the blockage kept some US-bound traffic moving.
-It carries 25% of all cross-border trade between Canada and the United States.
-Such blockades, according to Canadian Transport Minister Omar Alghabra, will have major consequences for the economy and supply lines.”This is a real cause for concern,” he said in Canada’s capital, Ottawa.
+According to Public Safety Minister Marco Mendicino, who called the Ambassador Bridge between Detroit and Windsor, Ontario, “one of the most essential border crossings in the world,” the blockage kept some US-bound traffic moving.
+It carries 25% of all cross-border trade between Canada and the US.
+According to Canadian Transport Minister Omar Alghabra, such blockades will seriously affect the economy and supply lines.”This is a real cause for concern,” he said in Canada’s capital, Ottawa.

-Despite the bridge delays, auto parts and other items continued to pour through the border Tuesday evening.
-Trucks, on the other hand, had to go nearly 70 miles north to reach the Blue Water Bridge, which connects Sarnia, Ontario, with Port Huron, Michigan.
+Despite the bridge closures, auto parts and other products continued to flow past the border on Tuesday evening.
+Trucks, on the other hand, were forced to go approximately 70 miles north to reach the Blue Water Bridge, which connects Sarnia, Ontario, with Port Huron, Michigan.

-Trucks crossing that bridge had a roughly three-hour wait, according to officials.
+According to officials, trucks crossing that bridge had a roughly three-hour wait.

-The trip will take more than five hours longer than usual.
+The journey will take more than five hours longer than usual.
 According to Flavio Volpe, president of the Canadian Auto Parts Manufacturers Association, demonstrators have no right to park cars in the middle of highways.
-Because trucker organizations and large logistics companies have opposed the blockades, he wondered how many of the demonstrators truckers were.
-He described it as “essentially a group of anti-government provocateurs.”
+Because trucker organizations and large logistics companies have opposed the blockades, he wondered how many of the demonstrators were truckers.
+He called it “a bunch of anti-government troublemakers.”

-According to Volpe, the demonstrations also pose a threat to fresh produce, animals, and other food supplies.
-According to Jeff Schuster, head of the LMC Automotive consultancy firm in Troy, Michigan, because manufacturers are running low on component supplies and the supply chain is already fragile, even a five-hour delay can cause production delays.
+According to Volpe, the protests also endanger fresh crops, animals, and other food supplies.
+According to Jeff Schuster, head of the LMC Automotive consultancy firm in Troy, Michigan, because manufacturers are running low on item supplies and the supply chain is fragile, even a five-hour interruption can cause production delays.

-“Everything these days is so ‘just-in-time,'” he added.
-“We are still struggling with supply chain difficulties and general parts shortages.
-This is just another snag in the business that we are currently dealing with.”
-In Coutts, Alberta, protesters also shut down another vital US-Canada border crossing.
+He says, “Everything is so ‘just-in-time’ these days.
+This is just another huge obstacle in the industry.”
+In Coutts, Alberta, protesters also shut down another major US-Canada border crossing.